-The tradition of wearing distinctive academic costume originated in the medieval universities of Europe, where regulations governing gowns, hoods, and caps were enforced from the fourteenth century onward.
-As standardized by twentieth-century agreements, American academic regalia indicates the highest degree earned by the wearer, the institution that conferred the degree, and the field of study in which it was obtained.
+The tradition of wearing a distinctive academic costume originated in the medieval universities of Europe, where regulations governing gowns, hoods, and caps were enforced from the 14th century onward.
+As standardized by 20th-century agreements, American academic regalia indicates the highest degree earned by the wearer, the institution that conferred the degree, and the field of study in which it was obtained.

 Bachelor’s gowns are designed with pointed sleeves and are worn closed.
 Master’s gowns have oblong pendant sleeve ends, while doctoral gowns have a velvet band facing the front opening and bell-shaped sleeves trimmed with three velvet bars.
 Master’s and doctoral gowns may be worn either open or closed.

-Hoods were probably worn originally for warmth over shaven heads but now are exclusively decorative in academic costume.
-Their length, lining, and trim vary.
-The longer the hood, the higher the degree it represents.
-Bachelor’s hoods are not commonly worn at UT except by graduates in architecture.
+Hoods were probably worn originally for warmth over shaven heads but now are exclusively decorative.
+Their length, lining, and trim vary; the longer the hood, the higher the degree it represents.
 The color of the velvet trim around the border of the hood corresponds to the field of study in which the degree was earned.
 The hood’s lining displays the colors of the institution from which the degree was obtained.
-Hood linings for UT graduates are orange and white.

-Mortarboard caps for all academic degrees are similar, although women sometimes wear soft velvet caps.
+Mortarboard caps for all academic degrees are similar, although soft caps are sometimes worn with doctoral robes.
 Black is the color used most often for American collegiate academic gowns, hoods, and caps, but there are exceptions.
 Graduates of Harvard, the nation’s first university, wear crimson robes; and graduates of European universities have traditional gowns whose details, colors, and trim may vary substantially from American custom.

-The faculty marshals in the academic procession carry banners, one for each college.
+The faculty marshals in the academic procession carry banners–one representing each college.
 These banners were especially designed and made for the university’s commencement exercises by Professor Richard Daehnert of the Department of Art, now the School of Art.

 Individual colleges are identified through standardized colors representing the degrees awarded in each.
 All banners contain black, the color of academic robes, and incorporate a contrasting hue in the geometric pattern for each one.
 As each academic unit contributes uniquely to the composition of the university, so each banner also contributes to the visual composition when all the banners are seen together.